mincong-h/mincong-h.github.io/_posts/2023-01-28-microservices-communication-using-grpc.md

   }
 ```

 Overall, the main important point to remember is that protobuf and gRPC generates everything for you so you don't have to worry about them.
-You can just focus on the developing the business logic.
+You can just focus on developing the business logic.

 ## RPC Lifecycle

-In this section, we are going to take a closer look at what happens when a gRPC client calls a GRPC server method by using the simple unary RPC as example, that is, seding a single request and gets back a single response.
+In this section, we are going to take a closer look at what happens when a gRPC client calls a gRPC server method by using the simple unary RPC as example, that is, seding a single request and gets back a single response.
 This can happen in two different styles: synchrnous (blocking) or asynchronous (future).

 Let's imagine an e-commerce scenario where a customer just bought something on your website and it's time to prepare the shipment.
 The shipment service needs to fetch some additional information about the customer and the product via the customer service and product service.
 In this case, we want to make two unary RPCs, one for getting the customer and the other for getting the product.
 Let's see how blocking stub and future stub are different in such scenario.